Nonnative Aquatic Species

 Zebra and quagga mussels (Dreissena polymorpha and D. bugensis)

 Zebra and quagga mussels are native to Eurasia.
 They are extremely good water and food filters, removing large amounts of plankton and taking in pollutants which harm the wildlife that eat them.
 They compete with native species and clog pipes.
 They are believed to have entered United States in Lake St. Clair by the release of ballast water of ships from Europe and were first discovered in 1988.
 Zebra mussels spread rapidly across the United States and a related species, quagga mussels, reached nearby Lake Mead in 2007.
-They were discovered in Lake Powell in 2013.
+Reproduction of quagga mussels was detected in 2012 and adult quagga mussels were discovered in Lake Powell in 2013.

 Quagga and zebra mussels are typically spread by vessels which have been in an infested body of water and have not been dried completely or decontaminated before entering another body of water.
-Quagga mussels are present in nearby Lake Mead, Lake Mohave, and Lake Havasu.
+Quagga mussels are present in nearby Lake Pleasant, Canyon Lake, Lake Mead, Lake Mohave, and Lake Havasu.
 They are also now in Lake Powell.
+State laws require boaters take steps after using infested waters.

 Nonnative fish species were introduced to the Colorado River prior to the completion of the Glen Canyon Dam in 1963.
 Walleye (Stizostedion vitreum), bluegill (Lepomis macrochirus), green sunfish (L. cyanellus), European carp (Cyprinus carpio), and channel catfish (Ictalurus punctatus) are present in Lake Powell and developed from stock already present in the river system before the dam was completed.